elba7r/system-v9/erpnext/docs/user/manual/en/website/articles/managing-user-sign-up-via-website.md

 #Customer / Supplier Signup

-Your Customer and Suppliers can signup to your ERPNext account by following Signup option on the Login Page.
+Your Customer and Suppliers can signup to your Revalue ERP account by following Signup option on the Login Page.

 <img class="screenshot" alt="Website User Signup" src="/docs/assets/img/website/website-login.png">

-As seen above the login / sign-up button appears on the homepage of the website generated using ERPNext.
+As seen above the login / sign-up button appears on the homepage of the website generated using Revalue ERP.

 One might want to disable this feature to prevent anonymous users from signing up via the web.